All Episodes

 It's just say a general business meeting call, but they're still monitoring whoever this other person is in whatever other country for the safety and security of America.

-They don't they don't unmask that individual.
+They don't unmask that individual.

 It's the same as them doing it themselves.

-And now these countries like Italy, Great Britain, and Australia have figured out what's happened, that they were used for nefarious purposes by will find out who.
+And now these countries like Italy, Great Britain, and Australia have figured out what's happened, that they were used for nefarious purposes by, we'll find out who, I have my suspicions, by some top intelligence officials in this country.

 That's what this letter is saying here.

-In 2016, the U.S. government and others undertook certain intelligence gathering investigative steps directed at persons associated with the Trump campaign.
+Then it goes on, it is now well established in 2016, the U.S. government and others undertook certain intelligence gathering, investigative steps directed at persons associated with the Trump campaign.

 Well, we know the multiple ways that spying went on of the Trump campaign.

-Carter Page, FISA abuse, a premeditated fraud committed against the FISA court, which allowed them to take away the constitutional civil liberties of one individual, Carter Page, now a known asset of the U.S. and someone who helped the intelligence community and gave them access into all things Trump campaign that extended into Trump transition, extending into the Trump presidency.
+Carter Page, FISA abuse, a premeditated fraud committed against the FISA court, which allowed them to take away the constitutional civil liberties of one individual, Carter Page, now a known asset of the U.S., and someone who helped the intelligence community and gave them access into all things Trump campaign that extended into Trump transition extending into the Trump presidency.

-The purpose of the review is to more fully understand the efficacy and propriety of those steps and to answer to the satisfaction of the attorney general of the United States those open questions, among other things, this review will seek to determine whether the investigation complied with applicable policies and laws.
+The purpose of the review is to more fully understand the efficacy and propriety of those steps and to answer to the satisfaction of the Attorney General of the United States those open questions.

-And according to the attorney general, he has directed that a team review team is led by John Durham, U.S. attorney for the District of Connecticut to conduct the review in order to better understand the activities leading up to and relating to the counterintelligence investigation.
+And according to the Attorney General, he has directed that a team review team is led by John Durham, U.S. Attorney for the District of Connecticut, to conduct the review in order to better understand the activities leading up to and relating to the counterintelligence investigation.

-Then it goes on on May 24, 2019, the president issued memorandum concerning the review, which directed that quote, the heads of elements of the intelligence community, the heads of each department of a or agency that includes an element of intelligence community shall promptly provide such assistance and information as the attorney general may request in connection with the review.
+The president issued memorandum concerning the review, which directed that, quote, the heads of elements of the intelligence community, the heads of each department or agency that includes an element of intelligence community, shall promptly provide such assistance and information as the Attorney General may request in connection with the review.

 And the Attorney General has stated publicly that he has consulted and is working in close coordination with other members in the U.S. intelligence community in conducting this review.